 Drug abuse puts multiple people at risk, such as diverting ADHD medication.
 People need and benefit from these medications when used as directed and under proper supervision.
 Using medicine only when “you feel like it” can create problems with self-control and misjudging where someone might genuinely be in terms of therapy or overall wellbeing.
 Using someone else’s medication is fundamentally non-compliant with medical instructions.
 Being able to talk to medical professionals about substances affecting your body is paramount, especially if said substances happen to be addictive and even more so if the person using them is at risk for developing an addiction.

-Genetics, environment, methods, and addictive power of the substance of choice all play a role in the risk for developing an addiction.
+Genetics, environment, methods, and addictive power of the substance of choice all play a role in the risk of developing an addiction.
 However, there are risks that “speeding things up” can pose, as well.
 The body is not a limitless supply of energy.
 When the good feelings are gone, along with your strength and energy, it can be challenging to deal with the crash.
 That’s not to say that using stimulants is always great, either.
 Thus, not using stimulants as prescribed can lead to difficulties in physical, psychological, and social aspects.

 How long do stimulant drug withdrawal symptoms last?